 Award-winning destinations on our doorstep.

-Midlothian offers the very best of urban and rural living.
 To the south of Edinburgh, Midlothian is a rural area set in the backdrop of the majestic Pentland Hills with expanses of woodland and greenery.

-The scale of past industrial activity is best viewed at the National Mining Museum Scotland, where the 1,625 foot shaft and winding tower powered by Scotland’s largest steam engine is housed.
+Originally a predominantly mining area, the scale of past industrial activity is best viewed at the National Mining Museum Scotland, where the 1,625 foot shaft and winding tower powered by Scotland’s largest steam engine is housed.
 A unique visitor centre right on the Borders Railway line, the museum is an insight into Midlothian’s rich heritage and history.

 Perhaps most famous of our sights is the late-gothic Rosslyn Chapel which featured in The Da Vinci Code.
 An impressive landmark with centuries old history and mystery, it is not be missed.
 After a tour, enjoy tea and cake in the modern visitor centre and learn more of the chapel and its history.
 Be sure not to miss the beautiful Roslin Glen on your way back.